 Must disclose to the Registered Name Holder (data subject), on reasonable request, confirmation of the processing of personal data relating to them, per applicable law;

-Where required by applicable law, must provide mechanism under which the data subject may exercise its right to erasure;
+Where required by applicable law, must provide mechanism under which the data subject may exercise its right to erasure and any other applicable rights;

+Must, in a concise, transparent, intelligible and easily accessible form, using clear and plain language, provide notice to data subjects of the types of entities/third parties which may process their data.

-Confidentiality of disclosure requests – Data controllers of RDS data must make it clear to data subjects the types of entities/third parties which may process their data.
-Upon a request from a data subject the exact processing activities of their data within the SSAD, should be disclosed as soon as reasonably feasible.
+Confidentiality of disclosure requests – Upon a request from a data subject the exact processing activities of their data within the SSAD, should be disclosed as soon as reasonably feasible.
 However the nature of legal investigations or procedures may require SSAD and/or the disclosing entity keep the nature or existence of these requests confidential from the data subject.
 Confidential requests can be disclosed to data subjects in cooperation with the requesting authority, [and] [or] in accordance with the data subject's rights under applicable law.

 Query Policy

-The EPDP Team recommends that the entity disclosing the data:
+The EPDP Team recommends that the Central Gateway Manager:

 Must monitor the system and take appropriate action, such as revoking or limiting access, to protect against abuse or misuse of the system;